 In this revision, we made significant changes.
 First, we restructured the dataset for the U.S. estimations and conducted a new set of estimations.
 Second, we performed additional robustness checks to ensure that data noise did not affect the estimations.
 Beyond these major revisions, we have addressed all other concerns raised by the reviewers.
 Please refer to the attached notes for a detailed explanation of these revisions.

-I would like to take this opportunity to sincerely thank the Editors and reviewers for their insightful feedback, which helped us improve the manuscript.
-I am also grateful for the opportunity to resubmit the revised manuscript.
+We would like to take this opportunity to sincerely thank the Editors and reviewers for their insightful feedback, which helped us improve the manuscript.
+We are also grateful for the opportunity to resubmit the revised manuscript.

-I hope the revised manuscript will be considered for publication in the Journal of Japanese and International Economies.
+We hope the revised manuscript will be considered for publication in the Journal of Japanese and International Economies.

 Sincerely,